Tornado preparedness: Steps when expecting storms to arrive

 Upon seeing an approaching storm or noticing any of the danger signs, they were advised to prepare to take shelter immediately, such as moving to a safe room, internal stairway, or other safe-haven area.

 All individuals and families should have a disaster preparedness kit made prior to tornado.
 According to FEMA the kit should include items needed to shelter in place in the event of a disaster such as a tornado for up to 72 hours following impact.

 Actions taken during tornadoes

-Tips for avoiding injury: completely close all inside doors, lock all outside doors, wearing sturdy shoes or boots, a helmet, long sleeves, gloves, and a heavy quilt or coat can offer extra protection from shards of glass, splinters and other airborne objects.
+Generally accepted tips to minimize risk of injury or death during and after a tornado include wearing sturdy shoes or boots, a helmet, long sleeves, gloves, and a heavy quilt or coat.
+These can offer extra protection from shards of glass, splinters and other airborne objects.

-Fill the bathtub(s) and sink(s) with water to be used for toilet flushing, hand washing clothes or cleaning floors during a loss of power.
+Ahead of an expected tornado outbreak, the Department of Homeland Security has outlined the following items as beneficial to have.